EVERY SO OFTEN AT THE CLOSING TABLE, A BUYER WILL ASK ME WHAT MY ROLE IS IN THE CLOSING PROCESS.

 Assuming we are representing the buyers, and a lender is involved, here’s a brief overview of the process our office goes through during a real estate closing:

-Our process beings when we receive a fully executed contract.
+Our process begins when we receive a fully executed contract.
 Our title search paralegals check the information on the property, the buyer, and the seller to see if any liens affect the property.
 They look for deeds of trust, judgments, past due taxes and information to make sure the sellers are the owners of the property – otherwise, anything that might affect the buyer’s ownership of the property or an issue that clouds the title.

 Once the search is complete, all title work is reviewed by one of our firm’s attorneys to see what, if anything, needs to be reported to the parties.